navigation bar

 Report by Marc W. McCord

-Lake Whitney Dam to Cameron Park in Waco
+Lake Whitney Dam to SH 6 in Waco

 General Description

 The river is generally clean and cool as the water leaves Lake Whitney, but it warms quickly just a few miles downriver.
 Fishing is generally good in this area, and especially when dam releases are not occurring.
-Natural springs, limestone bluffs and natural vegetation add to the attractiveness of this section where Dallas Down River Club holds its annual summer months moonlight paddle trips.
-Just above Cameron Park is the confluence of the Bosque River flowing into the Brazos from Lake Waco, where you can paddle about 4 miles up the river, then back into the main Brazos channel to the Cameron Park take-out.
+Natural springs, limestone bluffs and natural vegetation add to the attractiveness of this section.
+Just above Cameron Park is the confluence of the Bosque River flowing into the Brazos from Lake Waco, where you can paddle about 4 miles up the river, then back into the main Brazos channel to any of several Cameron Park take-out.
+The lower six miles of this reach are very urban as the river flows through the City of Waco, though most of this reach is adjacent to Cameron Park where access is great and frequent.
+Waco Paddle Club does a lot of trips on the Brazos and they welcome others meeting them for fun on the river.

 Location